Stair Railing Maintenance: Keeping Your Installation Looking Sharp in 2024

 1. Cleaning:

-• Dust wooden railings regularly with a soft cloth.
+- Clean wooden railings with a soft cloth regularly.

-• Clean with a solution of mild soap and water, then dry with a soft towel.
+- Clean with mild soap and water solution, and dry using a soft cloth.

 2. Polishing: